navinbk17/git-skills-practice/README.md

 # git-skills-practice
-Practice repository for branches, merging, conflicts, and recovery
+This is a practice repository for branches, merging, conflicts, and recovery.
+This is for CSI Baby Computer.